Flyingfish812/p2myth/docs/Aura_zen/Laser_Storm.md

 - Ships with the APEX: Elyon (Lambda), Reaper (Tau), Xaniea (Tau)

 > Editor: Quickly breaking shields is an urgent need for slow-paced weapons.
+> Appearance enthusiasts rejoice, as the so-called cost-effectiveness is linked to demand.
+If the pursuit is aesthetics, then this APEX is worth it.

 This is a very effective enhancement in shield missions because breaking shields quickly means that the High Impact main weapons can perform more efficiently.
 Besides, it has no difference from regular Laser Storm, so you'll only use them in shield missions.
-But before purchasing these skins, carefully consider whether the other APEX for those ships offer better value.
+But before purchasing these APEXs, carefully consider whether the other APEX for those ships offer better value.